swynn97/6800/README.txt

 - 3/15/25	Initial commit to GitHub.
 Includes SWTPC BASIC v2.2, LCD driver code for a 2x16 display (partial support for larger displays, however scroll is broken).
 - 3/21/25	Split build script into two flavors, added TSC 4K MicroBasic.
+- 3/28/25	Added a virtal PIA port for interrupt routines to use to send characters to TBUG, added 'U' command to enable capslock.
+Both 'U' and 'u' work.
+Lots of cleanup and refactoring of INCH.